 - Before making the metric live get the alert count to 0, you need to then move forward with a culture of reacting to that alert when its non-zero.

 - Remove the alert or change the rule.
-If an alert is not being actioned then consider down grading or removing it.
+If an alert is not being actioned then consider downgrading or removing it.

 Using severity colors for non severity reasons

 While in general dashboard design (outside of Geneos) you are free to use whatever colour scheme you choose, when building alerting dashboards you should be a bit more selective.
-Specifically you should avoid RAG Red, Amber and Green) colours when they are not being used to represent severity.
-The most obvious mistake is to use RAG colours for constructive elements of the dashboard design, see the example below:
+Specifically you should avoid RAG Red, Amber and Green) colors when they are not being used to represent severity.
+The most obvious mistake is to use RAG colors for constructive elements of the dashboard design, see the example below: